ryanrolds/screeps-bot-choreographer/README.md

 * `METRIC_MIN=<min ms>|0` - (default 0.5ms) Will cause Tracer to report metrics that are greater than `<min ms>`
 * `LOG_WHEN_PID='<prefix>'|null` - Logs with tracers matching the prefix will be output to the console
 * `RESET_PIDS=true|false` - Will reset the PID controllers - useful when PID controllers are spawning too many haulers

-## Strategy

-### Central Planning

-### Base

-The `./src/main.ts` file contains a `KingdomConfig` that defines the rooms that should be considered part of the Kingdom.
-Rooms inside the Kingdom will be reserved/claimed in the order they appear in the list.
-Sources present in the Kingdom's Domain will be harvested.

-> Make sure to update the list when setting up the project

-### Build priorities

-### Economy & Market

-### Defense

-### Offense

-### Creeps

-* Attacker - Role used in War Parties
-* Builder - Harvest/pick up energy in room and completes construction
-* Defender - Attacks hostiles creeps in room
-* Defender Drone -
-* Distributor - Moves energy from Containers/Storage into Spawner, Turrets, Labs, and other base core structures
-* Explorer - Goes to rooms in domain to get visibility (triggers remote harvesting)
-* Harvester - Harvests and brings energy back to Spawner/Origin
-* Hauler - Picks up and takes energy in containers to base storage, also picks up dropped resources
-* Miner - Harvests and places energy in nearby container
-* Repairer - Harvest/pick up energy in room and repair structures
-* Reserver - Claims/Reserves rooms
-* Upgrader - Upgrades room controllers

-#### Parties

-Groups of creeps, typically called a quad, are represented by a single party, which is a process that assigns member creeps move, attack, and heal orders.
-Parties are created by a manager process, see `managers/buffer` and `managers/war`.